kendallha/flashcards-starter/README.md

-# FlashCards Terminal Game
+# Flash Cards Game

 ## Abstract

-The goal of this project was to practice using test driven development to complete a partially written flashcard app to be played through the console.
+The goal of this project was to use test driven development to complete a partially written flashcard app that is played through the terminal.
 Using mocha and chai for testing, I developed unit tests to drive the implementation of code.
-The result of the project is a thoroughly-tested, fully functional flashcard study application.
+The result of the project is a thoroughly-tested, fully-functional flashcard study application.

+The project plan for this assignment can be found [here](https://trello.com/b/l2bXpamL/flashcards-project-mod-2).

 ![flashcards gameplay gif](https://media.giphy.com/media/gXXB042LG02Bg79RUF/giphy.gif)

 ## Installation / Setup